argonne-lcf/user-guides/docs/ai-testbed/sambanova_gen2/running-a-model-or-program.md

 ## Run

 As part of this step, the model is trained on the RDUs by passing in the PEF file and the training dataset.
 The location of the **pef** file generated in the compile step is passed as an argument to the run command.
-Below is the example of the ```run``` command that train a LeNet model.
+Below is the example of the ```run``` command that trains a LeNet model.

 ```bash
 srun python lenet.py run --pef="pef/lenet/lenet.pef"